orange-cloudavenue/kube-image-updater/docs/getting-started/install.md

 # Install Kimup Operator

-Kimup Operator is a Kubernetes operator used to manage images and their lifecycle, manage kimup-admission-controller and kimup-webhook deployments.
+Kimup Operator is a Kubernetes operator used to manage images and their lifecycle, manage kimup-controller deployments.
 The operator is required for the functioning of the Kimup.

 Resources managed by Kimup Operator are: